-August Pullman, or Auggie is a little different from the other kids.
+August Pullman, or Auggie, is a little different from the other kids.
 Owing to a medical condition, Auggie has a facial deformity which prevents him from going to a mainstream school.
-But he finally makes it to Beecher Prep, as a fifth grader.
+But he finally makes it to Beecher Prep as a fifth grader.
 There, he doesn’t have a very good time and lands up in trouble constantly.
 But against all the odds, August emerges as a Wonder kid.

 With its unique narrative style and storyline, Wonder is one of the bestsellers in the children’s books category.

-10. Best For Moral Lesson: From Riches to Rags
+10. Best For Moral Lesson: From Riches To Rags

 Author: Jaclyn Howel

 The story is about a girl who goes from riches to rags.
 Meet Serendipity a.k.a.
 Serene, who was born with a silver spoon in her mouth, but looks down upon others who do not meet her standards.
 She is known for being a bully and attracts the wrath of others for getting away with it, thanks to her father’s high-profile connections.
 Will she ever become humble?
-The book shows how her life turns upside down and how she learns the purpose of her life.
+The inspiring story shows how her life turns upside down and how she learns the purpose of her life.